The Moran Hotel CITYCENTRE

 Across American cities, the market for non-flagged or independently branded hotels has bifurcated.
 One cohort competes on design and programming depth, building enough of a local reputation to draw non-guests for dining or events.
 Properties like Heights Hotel Daphne in Houston's Heights neighborhood operate in that territory.
 Another cohort competes primarily on location efficiency and price-to-quality ratio for a business travel demographic, offering clean execution without the overhead of a full lifestyle programming model.

 How The Moran positions within those two options is something the current record doesn't resolve.
-There are no confirmed awards, no star rating in the public data, and no verified details about room count, price tier, or branded affiliations.
+The record confirms a 4-star rating, 244 rooms, and a price tier of 4.
 That absence doesn't diminish the property, but it does mean EP Club's standard trust-signal hierarchy, which prioritizes verifiable credentials from Michelin, Forbes, or similar bodies, cannot be applied here.
-Travelers planning a stay should treat the hotel's own booking channels as the authoritative source for current pricing and availability.

 For reference on what the award-carrying end of Houston's hotel tier looks like, Four Seasons Hotel Houston and The Post Oak Hotel at Uptown Houston carry verifiable recognition that anchors their positioning in a way that allows direct comparison.
 The Moran occupies a different tier of the conversation, one where neighborhood access and the CityCentre district's own amenity set do more of the positioning work than marquee credentials.